GlebBatykov/minerva/README.md

 # About Minerva

+`Minerva` is a framework for creating a multithreaded REST API.

+`Minerva` provides:

+- project build system;
+- multithreaded request processing;
+- routing requests, processing requests using intermediate handlers;
+- logging capabilities, creating your own bloggers;
+- provides means for authentication by JWT, cookies;
+- tools for distributing static files;
+- working with `FormData`;
+- ability to generate a Docker file;
+- and another.

 # Ecosystem

 Various packages to simplify working with `Minerva`, as well as in general that simplify writing server applications on `Dart`, are likely to be released as separate packages.